jorgearanda/cuevano/_posts/2023-12-31-recommendations-from-2023.md

 I had no idea that Nick Cave, the musician, had such an expansive, loving soul.
 In his website, [The Red Hand Files](https://www.theredhandfiles.com), he takes on questions from random strangers, and gives back compassionate, wise, heartfelt answers.
 I read them carefully whenever a new one pops up.

-One podcast recommendation (other than the aforementioned *Backlisted*): the epic takedowns of airport bestsellers that is [If Books Could Kill](https://www.ifbookspod.com), with Michael Hobbs and Peter Shamshiri.
+One podcast recommendation (other than the aforementioned *Backlisted*): the epic takedowns of airport bestsellers that is [If Books Could Kill](https://www.ifbookspod.com), with Michael Hobbes and Peter Shamshiri.
 Smart, funny, and good at pointing out just what is off about the usual suspects hogging the mike all the time.

 I have been trying to wean myself off of Google this year.
 I feel like I’ve had enough of it, and the less I give them the better we’ll be.
 I’m still checking alternatives to their mail and calendar applications, but I found it easy to get off their maps and browsers.
 Search is crucial, and for that the key for me was learning about [Kagi](https://kagi.com).
 I switched to it and I haven’t looked back.
 The search results are great, and there are no ads.
 The price seems fair for not being the product myself.